developwithpassion/arrayfu/README.md

 #ArrayFu

-One of the first ruby projects I. It is a simple dsl for declaritive arrays.
+One of my first ruby projects.
+It is a simple dsl for declaritive arrays.
 Hopefully the examples below show how it can be used!

 ##Examples